 Ms. Sproul is a registered nurse with extensive experience in pediatric, geriatric, and cardiac rehabilitation and nursing administration.
 She has a master’s degree in public administration from NYU and is certified in rehabilitation nursing and geriatric nursing.
 In her role, she is responsible for day-to-day interactions with patients and facilitates various aspects of their clinical care, as well as helps with the overall development of the Concussion Center.

 Victoria Juanito, RN, BSN

-Ms. Juanito is a registered nurse who has more than 17 years of clinical and managerial experience, including as a training officer in a military hospital.
+Ms. Juanito is a registered nurse who has experience in clinical and managerial roles, including as a training officer in a military hospital.
 She has worked as a school nurse, in a facility for adults with cerebral palsy and other disabilities, and, most recently, in several neurology clinics in an academic hospital.
 She is responsible for day-to-day patient interactions and assists in various aspects of their clinical care.

 Ms. Waskiewicz specializes in vision rehabilitation, helping people who have concussion and traumatic brain injury resume their usual routines, including self-care, home management, and work and school activities.

 Dr. Bistrong specializes in the assessment of traumatic brain injury, concussion, and other neurological conditions at NYU Langone Orthopedic Hospital.
 She offers comprehensive neuropsychological assessments to children, adolescents, and young adults, providing evidence- based and personalized treatment plans that are tailored to each person’s unique needs.
 Dr. Bistrong obtained her PhD at the University of Virginia and completed an internship and postdoctoral fellowship in pediatric neuropsychology at Henry Ford Health System in Detroit, Michigan.